You are here

 In accordance with the above policies, the following guidelines, which are not to be considered exhaustive, have been established for general Internet and e-mail usage.

-1. Any member of the Marietta College community—student, faculty, and staff—may request and obtain an e-mail account with limited web space while that person is an eligible member of the college community.
+- Any member of the Marietta College community—student, faculty, and staff—may request and obtain an e-mail and network account while that person is an eligible member of the college community.
 "Eligible” is defined to mean that the person is a current student, or currently employed faculty or staff person, or retired staff or faculty.
 This status is reflected in the college's administrative database.
-Once a person ceases to be an eligible member of the Marietta College community that person's e-mail account will be deleted.
-Expired accounts are deleted in the middle of each semester.
+Once a person ceases to be an eligible member of the Marietta College community that person's e-mail account will be disabled.
 In some cases, accounts may be continued as guest accounts.

 The provisions of this paragraph do not apply to the day to day systems monitoring performed by authorized network administrators.

-6. Marietta College encourages open and active participation on the Internet by individuals.
+- Marietta College encourages open and active participation on the Internet by individuals.
 This participation may take such forms as private consultations with colleagues, postings to lists or bulletin boards, and/or postings to personal home pages on the Internet.
 At no time may the user present him or herself as a representative of Marietta College unless given explicit written permission, nor does the College accept any responsibility for the contents of such communications.
-Furthermore, the individual must ensure that the materials on the home page do not in any way violate the proprietary rights of any other party, and the individual must provide a disclaimer plus the e-mail address of the person responsible for maintaining that home page.
-In addition, the account holder must make every effort to ensure that the information posted is as accurate as possible.

-7. Servers (or any network device that will be used by more than one user) must not be installed on the Marietta College Network without the individual first applying to the Director of Technology and obtaining written permission.
-On receipt of any such request, the Director will convene the college committee set up to consider such requests.
-The Director will convey the decision of the committee to the applicant.
-Whenever such permission is given, the Director must be provided with root access at all times and will specify in writing the constraints under which the server will operate.
-The decision of the committee to grant or withhold permission is final.
-The Director has the option (in consultation with the committee) of removing a device from the network without providing notice.
+- Servers (or any network device that will be used by more than one user) must not be installed on the Marietta College Network without the individual first applying to the Chief Information Officer and obtaining written permission.
+Whenever such permission is given, the CIO must be provided with root access at all times and will specify in writing the constraints under which the server will operate.
+The decision of the CIO to grant or withhold permission is final.
+The CIO has the option of removing a device from the network without providing notice.